numfocus/gsoc/2016/proposals/chris-medrela.md

 The new workflow would be:

 - At the end of Instructor Training, Trainees register in Amy using Registration Form.
 This form contains only one field: email address.
-After submitting the form, Amy sends an email with link to another form, where the Candidate can choose password and enter some basic information about him (something like `update_profile`).
-The Registration Form accepts emails addresses that are already present in Amy Database.
-In that case, it serves as password recovery.
+After submitting the form, Amy sends an email with link to another form, where the Candidate can choose password and enter password and username.

+    - The Registration Form accepts emails addresses that are already present in Amy Database.
+    - If the user hasn't chosen a username yet (that happens for people who were registered by someone else), he's forwarded to the same form.
+    - If the user has an username, she's forwarded to Password Recovery Form.

 - The Trainer uses Trainees list view and filters all Trainees who are not assigned to any Instructor Training.
 Then, he assigns his Trainees to his Instructor Training.